 District 1070 supports the Rotary Foundation Peace Centres programme on an annual basis and is always seeking suitable candidates to put forward to study under a Rotary Peace Fellowship.

-Welcome to our Peace Team Ambassador PDG Tim Tucker (RC St Ives)
+Welcome to our Peace Team Ambassadors PDG Tim Tucker (RC St Ives) and Joel Weaver (Kimbolton Castle)

-Tim joins us to promote Peace & Conflict Resolution in our schools and Peace Poles to our clubs.
+Tim and Joel join us to promote Peace & Conflict Resolution in our schools and Peace Poles to our clubs.

 Qualifications needed to become a Peace Advocate Facilitator,